exhuma/grc/docs/README.rst

 ------------------

-``sed`` and ``awk`` are extremely powerful tools, and can certainly do what ``grc`` does.
+``sed`` and ``awk`` are extremely powerful tools, and can certainly do what ``strec`` does.
 They will certainly perform better on large streams.
 It's their intended use afterall. *However*, they both use an archaic and arcane syntax for their scripts.
-Additionally, if you would like to colorize your output with these, you need to work with ANSI escape sequences. ``grc`` aims to simplify this by having a more readable `Configuration`_ syntax, and by hiding the ANSI escape sequences.
+Additionally, if you would like to colorize your output with these, you need to work with ANSI escape sequences. ``strec`` aims to simplify this by having a more readable `Configuration`_ syntax, and by hiding the ANSI escape sequences.

 See the installation document for more information.